aurelia-contrib/aurelia-open-id-connect/README.md

 ### Configure the OpenID Connect client

-The following assumes TypeScript.

 Create a `src/open-id-connect-configuration.ts` file that specifies the Open ID Connect configuration.
-There is an [example in the demo project](/demo/src/open-id-connect-configuration.ts).
+There is an [example here](/open-id-connect-configuration.ts.example).

 In your `src/main.ts`, import the configuration file, add the plugin, and invoke the callback, passing it the imported configuration.